Help is Available

 The Voiland Internship and Career Services office, home of the ProPEL Internship Program (Professional Practice and Experiential Learning), inspires students to become leaders in today’s complex global society through participation in experiential learning and professional practice activities with engaged industry partners.
 The office provides career-planning services to assist students in clarifying career goals through individual counseling and activities that guide students through the career development process.

 Each student in Voiland College is assigned an advisor who assists in the selection of classes and registration and provides counsel as needed throughout the year.
 Students should meet with their advisors periodically during each semester to discuss progress and concerns.
 Visit the Voiland College Advising Gateway to learn more.

 Student access to computing resources is available through the Voiland College computing laboratories in addition to others on campus.
 Engineering students have access to IBM compatible micro-pc’s and Unix-based workstations in various engineering laboratories.
 These computers are networked to the WSU campus data network and to the Internet.
 Check with individual departments to determine what access is available to you.
 All students may access computing labs (for a fee) in the Information Technology building, Goldsworthy Hall, Stephenson Hall, and Duncan Dunn Hall.

 Residence Hall Support

 When choosing housing arrangements, the Voiland College of Engineering and Architecture and the College of Sciences strongly encourage incoming freshmen to sign up for Stephenson Complex Residence Halls, which offer a living-learning community for students interested in math, science, and engineering.

 ASCC provides learning assistance through tutoring, workshops and other services.

-SSSP services offered include academic advising, college success workshops, financial management, mentoring, and tutoring.
+TRIO SSS services offers academic advising, college success workshops, financial management, mentoring, and tutoring.